onsi/biloba/docs/index.md

 > Whatever.
 Computers are plenty fast - so the performance concerns here are relatively minor.

 True.
 But it's the potential stability issues that raise deeper concerns.
 Each step during the `click` event is an asynchronous call to Chrome and so the entire click event does not constitute a single atomic unit - all sorts of stuff can happen between those individual steps.
-That node you found during your query?
+That DOM element you found during your query?
 Well, by the time you're scrolling it into view... it's gone, perhaps because [React](https://reactjs.org) or [Mithril](https://mithril.js.org) or what-have-you was performing an asynchronous redraw.
 Sure, the _selector_ would still return a valid element.
-But the concrete, specific, node identified by it the first time around is no longer present.
+But the concrete, specific, element identified by it the first time around is no longer present.
 Fail.

 Or, perhaps you've computed the `(x,y)` centroid and are about to click on the element when some image download/ajax request/what-have-you completes and causes the page to reflow.
 The element moves.
-The click misses, perhaps hitting some other dom node, leading to a fairly difficult to debug Heisenbug.
+The click misses, perhaps hitting some other DOM element, leading to a fairly difficult to debug Heisenbug.

 > But surely that would happen so rarely.